 Job Description Duties Summary Securing Travel, Protecting People - At the Transportation Security Administration, you will serve in a high-stakes environment to safeguard the American way of life.
 In cities across the country, you would secure airports, seaports, railroads, highways, and/or public transit systems, thus protecting America's transportation infrastructure and ensuring freedom of movement for people and commerce.
 For additional information about our agency please: Any offers of employment made pursuant to this announcement will be consistent with all applicable authorities concerning, including Presidential Memoranda, Executive Orders, interpretive U.S. Office of Management and Budget (OMB) and U.S. Office of Personnel Management (OPM) guidance, and Office of Management and Budget plans and policies concerning hiring.
 These authorities are subject to change.
 Responsibilities As the Master Transportation Security Officer - Security Training Instructor (MTSO-STI) for the Office of Security Operations (OSO), Transportation Security Administration (TSA), Department of Homeland Security (DHS), you will support the airport training program through performance of a variety of training-related functions.
 In addition to training program responsibilities, you will also perform pre-board security screening of persons, cargo, carry-on, and checked baggage as directed by the Federal Security Director (FSD), or his/her designee, a minimum of 20% of the time.
 Specific program responsibilities include the following: Performing training instruction within established guidelines and standards in support of nationally developed training programs (e.g., new hire training, On-Screen Alarm Resolution Protocol, Crossover); supporting recurrent training needs, and conducting return to duty and remediation training.
 Adapting/developing local training materials to meet requirements; conducting local training in accordance with training standards; assisting with the training department administrative support (e.g., Online Learning Center (OLC) entry, training resource room facilitation, roster management, conducting testing, and ensuring evaluations are done); assisting with training logistics support components (e.g., coordinating needed supplies and materials); managing classroom dynamics; resolving routine classroom problems; monitoring and evaluating training and providing feedback on needed adjustments; recommending enhancements; and maintaining communication with management and supervisors concerning issues with training that may reveal security-screening weaknesses or vulnerabilities.
 As directed, providing mentoring/coaching to address identified training needs.
 Administering and scoring training tests (e.g., job knowledge, image).
 Assisting with PASS Practical Skills Observations (PSOs) and conducting Level 3 Assessments, as needed.
 NOTE: Employees must maintain all screening certification requirements and perform screening functions (passenger, baggage, or both) a minimum of 20% of the time.
 Supervisory status No Promotion Potential F Who May Apply This job is open to...
-All current TSA permanent or competitive temporary employees with duty locations that are within the Hub-Spoke configuration of ALB.
-Salary range listed includes Locality Pay of 18.66%.
-This position is located at Buffalo Niagara International Airport (BUF) in Buffalo, NY.
+All current internal employees of TSA on permanent or competitive temporary appointments.
+Salary range listed includes Locality Pay of 15.06%.
+This position is located at Columbia Metropolitan Airport (CAE) in Columbia, SC.
 Job family (Series) Requirements Conditions of Employment You must possess U.S. Citizenship or be a U.S. National.
 You must have reached the minimum age (18) at the time of application.
 You must be able to obtain a Secret Clearance.
 Must pass pre-employment drug screening AND random drug/alcohol testing.
 Selective Service registration is required.
 See additional "Conditions of Employment" and "Other Information" sections.
-Minimum Entry Age Requirement: To be determined eligible applicants must have reached the minimum entry age of 18 years at the time their application is submitted and, if sele
+Minimum Entry Age Requirement: To be determined eligible applicants must have reached the minimum entry age of 18 years at the time their application is submitted and, if selected for the position, will be required to provide

 Mission:Protect the nation's transportation systems to ensure freedom of movement for people and commerce.Vision:Provide the most effective transportation security in the most efficient way as a high performing counterterrorism organization.Core Values:Integrity.
 Innovation.
 Team spirit.Workforce Expectations:Hard work.
 Professionalism.
 Integrity.History:On the morning of September 11, 2001, nearl...y 3,000 people were killed in a series of coordinated terrorist attacks in New York, Pennsylvania and Virginia.
 The attacks resulted in the creation of the Transportation Security Administration, designed to prevent similar attacks in the future.
 Driven by a desire to help our nation, tens of thousands of people joined TSA and committed themselves to strengthening our transportation systems while ensuring the freedom of movement for people and commerce.